Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_models.rst

 * fishways.fishways_feature_source
 * fishways.species_mapping

-New feature types can also include change tracking by apply the appropriate triggers to any new database tables that require change tracking.
+New feature types can also include change tracking by applying the appropriate triggers to any new database tables that require change tracking.

 All changes are logged in the ``cabd.audit_log`` table.
 This table has the following columns:

 .. csv-table::
     :file: tbl/audit_log_table.csv
     :widths: 30, 70